 - Do not leave home if you or anyone in your household has symptoms.

 - Work, where you cannot work from home

 - Going to shops that are permitted to be open – to get things like food and medicine, and to collect goods ordered online or on the phone

-- Exercise or, from Wednesday 13 May, to spend time outdoors for recreation
+- Exercise or to spend time outdoors for recreation

 Shielding advice for those most medically at risk

 The Government has issued specific advice for people who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition.

 People affected have been given detailed advice on how to "shield" themselves from the disease by minimising all interaction with others.